gimler/guzzle-docs/en/guide/service/resource_iterators.rst

 Resolving iterator class names
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The default resource iterator factory of a client object expects that your iterators are stored under the ``Model`` folder of your client and that an iterator is names after the CameCase name of a command followed by the word "Iterator".
+The default resource iterator factory of a client object expects that your iterators are stored under the ``Model`` folder of your client and that an iterator is names after the CamelCase name of a command followed by the word "Iterator".
 For example, if you wanted to create an iterator for the ``get_users`` command, then your iterator class would be ``Model\GetUsersIterator`` and would be stored in ``Model/GetUsersIterator.php``.

 Creating an iterator
 --------------------